Biden administration to move Friday to rescind Medicaid work requirements

 The actions anticipated Friday, outlined in bullet points in the draft, will come two weeks after President Biden signed an executive order instructing officials to remove barriers to Medicaid coverage.
 Work requirements enabled under President Donald Trump were the one policy mentioned in Biden’s directive.

 In practice, the moves have little immediate effect because work requirements adopted in three states — Arkansas, Kentucky and New Hampshire — have been ruled illegal by two levels of federal courts, and other states have held back during the legal challenges to the policy.
-A case on the constitutionality of such requirements is now before the Supreme Court.
+A case on such requirements is now before the Supreme Court.

 Still, the swift rescinding of the Trump administration’s effort to remake the safety-net program represents a particularly sharp pendulum swing on the ideological divide over the proper roles of government and individuals living under economic strain.